hegza/black-scholes-example-standalone/TRANSPILATION_GUIDE.md

     }
     let duration = std::time::Instant::now() - start_time;
     ```
-6. the type placeholder `_` is not allowed within types on item signatures    * The Python code did not have type ascriptions, so the transpiler had to use a placeholder.
+6. error[E0121]: the type placeholder `_` is not allowed within types on item signatures
+	* The Python code did not have type ascriptions, and the transpiler had to use a placeholder.
-    * We replace the placeholders with f64.
+    * We replace the placeholders in "src/black_scholes.rs" with the double-precision floating point type: f64.
     * Let's also add the missing return value for the functions: `pub fn .. -> f64`